ldionne/mpl11/README.md

       comparing sequences; that would make `equal` as powerful as the `equal` algorithm from the Boost.MPL.
 Maybe we can achieve the same effect in another way.
-- [ ] Clarify the notion of weak head normal form if this applies to us.
 - [ ] Consider having a wrapper that allows treating template specializations as data.
 Something like sequence operations on template specializations and/or tree operations.